MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/how-to-set-up-an-intangible-assets-account.md

 ms.author: soalex
 ---

-# How to: Set Up an Intangible Assets Account
+# Set Up an Intangible Assets Account

 The intangible assets accounting feature allows you to post intangible assets to a special account called the Intangible Assets account.
 Intangible assets are non-monetary assets that cannot be physically measured.
 You can also include current expenses by using monthly depreciation.